valerii-martell/Parallel-Programming/README.md

 **The basics of separate use of GPU and joint use of CPU and GPU for solving the practical problem of text recognition by an elementary neural network are considered.**

-_**Based on this, several scientific articles in international journals and theses in international conferences proceedings have been published.
-See CV for details:**_
+_Based on this, several scientific articles in international journals and theses in international conferences proceedings have been published.
+See my CV for details:_